 When Facebook started with Facebook Shop Page, it allowed businesses to select between two checkout methods: Message to buy and checkout on another website.
 While these options still work great, it doesn’t give customers native shopping experience.
 All that changes with the introduction of Facebook Shops.

 Businesses can now enable their customers to complete their entire shopping journey from discovery to checkout (currently available only in the U.S) without leaving Facebook.
-This move will further empower local businesses who don’t have a website to sell their products on Facebook quickly.
+This move will further empower local businesses that don’t have a website to sell their products on Facebook quickly.
 All they have to do is add their product catalog one by one or import their catalog in a .xml format, and it’s game on!

 Even when your customers are not buying from you, they’ll bookmark your products, share it with their loved ones, or like your product posts.
 Each of these activities results in boosting your brand awareness, something your eCommerce website doesn’t offer you.

 Another aspect Facebook plans to bring with Shops is the addition of Loyalty programs.
 It’s a terrific value addition for small businesses looking to reward their customers on purchase and increase their retention rate.

 While the details on this are still unclear, from what’s known, Facebook Shops will enable businesses to create, manage, and market a loyalty program to their users.
 The images released from Facebook demonstrate that businesses can run personalized ad campaigns to upsell their customers.
 Isn’t that great?

 Furthermore, if your business already has a loyalty program in place, you can integrate it with Facebook Shops, making it easier for your customers to track their points and rewards.